quicwg/base-drafts/draft-ietf-quic-http.md

 ### Flow Control Differences

 HTTP/2 specifies a stream flow control mechanism.
-Although all HTTP/2 frames are delivered on streams, only the DATA frame type is subject to flow control.
-QUIC provides flow control for stream data and all HTTP/3 frame types defined in this document are sent on streams, meaning they are all subject to flow control.
+Although all HTTP/2 frames are delivered on streams, only the DATA frame payload is subject to flow control.
+QUIC provides flow control for stream data and all HTTP/3 frame types defined in this document are sent on streams.
+Therefore, all frame headers and payload are subject to flow control.

 ### Guidance for New Frame Type Definitions